ubaldot/vim-markdown-extras/README.md

     filetype indent plugin on
     syntax on
 ```

-To enable the rendering feature, you need to install [pandoc][1].
+The following is not mandatory, but you want to enable the rendering feature,
-To automatically open the rendered files, Vim must have the `:Open` command.
+you need to install [pandoc][1].
+To automatically open the rendered files, Vim
+must have the `:Open` command.

-To enable the formatting feature, you need to install [prettier][2] or any other
+Along the same line, to enable the formatting feature, you need to install
-formatting program of your choice.
+[prettier][2] or any other formatting program of your choice.

 # Usage

 To best way to describe how to operate it, let's go through some examples.

-## Text-styles
+### Text-styles

 Open a markdown file and place the cursor on a word.
 Hit `<localleader>biw` to change the text-style inside-the-word